Ignite-Laboratories/Enigmaneering/enigma2/E2S2 - Delta Encoding.md

     Δ = 𝑡 - 𝑚

-Let's say you wish to encode the value `11` in a nibble index using delta encoding -
+Let's say you wish to encode the logical point `0101` in a nibble index using delta encoding -

     [ 1 0 0 0 ]  (8) ← The midpoint
     [ 0 1 0 1 ]  (5) ← The target point